Eneko Capilla

-Eneko Capilla González (born 13 June 1995) is a Spanish professional footballer who plays for Super League Greece club Asteras Tripolis F.C. as a left winger.
+Eneko Capilla González (born 13 June 1995) is a Spanish professional footballer who plays as a left winger for UD San Sebastián de los Reyes.

 Club career

 Born in San Sebastián, Gipuzkoa, Capilla joined Real Sociedad's youth setup in 2010, aged 15, after starting out at Antiguoko.
 While still a junior, he made his senior debut with the reserves on 10 November 2012, coming on as a second-half substitute in a 2–2 home draw against SD Logroñés in the Segunda División B.

 On 27 November 2013, Capilla was called up to train with the main squad.
 He was promoted to the B team on 23 June 2014, and renewed his contract on 1 October 2014 until 2020.

 Capilla made his first-team – and La Liga – debut on 1 May 2015, replacing Carlos Vela in the dying minutes of a 3–0 home win against Levante UD.
 On 17 July of the following year, he was loaned to Segunda División side CD Numancia for one year.

-On 15 August 2018, Capilla joined Cultural y Deportiva Leonesa on a season-long loan deal.
-On 12 July of the following year, upon returning from loan, he moved abroad after being transferred to Greek club Asteras Tripolis FC.
+On 15 August 2018, Capilla joined third-tier Cultural y Deportiva Leonesa on a season-long deal.
+In July 2019, upon returning from loan, he moved abroad after being transferred to Greek club Asteras Tripolis FC.

 Personal life

 Capilla's older brother, Asier, was also a footballer.
-A goalkeeper, he too was groomed at Real Sociedad.
+A goalkeeper, he too was developed at Real Sociedad.